AI OZAKI

 海辺を歩く。寄せては返す水の流れで石と石がぶつかり合い、少しずつ削れていく様子は鳥の消化を思い起こす。歯がない鳥は、飲み込んだ食べ物を砂や小石と一緒に砂嚢と呼ばれる消化器官ですり砕く。消化できない小石が食べ物の消化を助けるのだ。するとだんだん海が大きな消化器官に思えてくる。

 In this video, Tried to open up a personal experience of eating and digesting.
+The moving objects in the video are ‘the piece of important things' of the two people.

 Artists in FAS 2020